 The imagination parade didn’t end there.
 We take our reservations for Fiddlehead Bistro on an outdoor patio perched on the banks of the Saranac River.
 Over plates of green curry mussels, our server handed us pink lemonades pimped out with decorative paper birch straws.
 What, no plastic straws?
 Hallelujah!

-The locavore menu was just as mindful with sustainable dishes rotated on a seasonal basis.
-The Bistro buys and prepares foods from several 100% grass-based farms in the Tri-Lakes (Lake Placid, Saranac Lake and Tupper Lake) area.
+The locavore menu was just as mindful of sustainable dishes rotated on a seasonal basis.
+The Bistro buys and prepares foods from several 100% grass-based farms in the Tri-Lakes (Lake Placid, Saranac Lake, and Tupper Lake) area.
 Local food truly is fresher, healthier and tastes better when it’s brought in from nearby.

 The Healing Woods